gjtorikian/paty/README.md

 ## What it does

-Short for `please-and-thank-you`, `paty` has six hooks conspire to make your Claude Code experience slightly worse:
+Short for `please-and-thank-you`, `paty` has seven hooks conspire to make your Claude Code experience slightly worse:

+- **Voice sincerity** (`UserPromptSubmit`) — Start your prompt with "please listen to me" to activate voice mode.
+Records from your microphone, analyzes pseudo-scientific vocal metrics for a sincerity score (0-100).
+Score must land 35-65: below is rejected for excessive desperation (`ICL277I`), above for suspicious composure (`ICL394I`).
+Passing audio is transcribed and fed through the politeness check.
+Haiku mode: start with "please listen to my haiku" — same sincerity check, plus the transcription must be a perfect 5-7-5 (`ICL575I`).
+Any other prompt is processed as text.

 - **Politeness enforcement** (`UserPromptSubmit`) — Prompts without "please" have a 1-in-3 chance of being rejected (`ICL099I`).
 Prompts with three or more "please"s are always rejected for groveling (`ICL079I`).
 One or two is the sweet spot, but you have to be sincere about it.